appveyor/website/src/docs/build-environment.md

 ### Hyper-V

-Hyper-V cloud is a primary build cloud hosted in RackSpace's San Antonio, TX data center.
+Hyper-V cloud is a primary build cloud hosted in LiquidWeb's Lansing, Michigan data center.
 It is a pool of pre-heated virtual machines, so, generally, builds start faster on Hyper-V cloud.

 ### Google Compute Engine